lrochette/EC-Admin/README.md

 <p>Those 2 procedures are used to create a "semaphore" to control the access to
 a set of steps.
-In order to insure the atomicity (only one step can modify your sempahore property at any time) of the operation, you first need to create a resource with a 1-step limit.<br/>
+In order to insure the atomicity (only one step can modify your semaphore property at any time) of the operation, you first need to create a resource with a 1-step limit.<br/>
 Then you will need to create a property with a value of 0.
 The location does not matter